Sleeper trains to the Alps

 Extra time on the slopes

 On your final day, you’ll check out in the morning, store your things, and leave to ski.
-If you are in a chalet there may be some overlap with the next week’s guests arriving before you leave to catch the overnight train, but this shouldn’t be a problem.
-Have dinner in-resort or at the station before catching your overnight train.
+If you are in a chalet, there may be some overlap with the next week’s guests arriving before you leave to catch the overnight train, but this shouldn’t be a problem.
+Have dinner in the resort or at the station before catching your overnight train.

-If you fancy spending the Sunday of your return journey exploring Paris, Paris Austerlitz has shower and luggage storage facilities.
+If you fancy spending the Sunday of your return journey exploring Paris, Paris Austerlitz has showers and luggage storage facilities.
 You can then take the afternoon or evening Eurostar back to London.

 Key questions for your chalet provider